spinecone/build-a-bot-workshop/README.md

 Our tools will be
 *
-[Twitter](http://www.twitter.com), a social network where our bot's output will go.
+[Twitter](http://www.twitter.com), an online social network where our bot's output will go.
 *
 [Tweepy](http://www.tweepy.org/), a Python library to simplify the Twitter API and authentication process
 * Hosting and scheduling on